3urobeat/steam-comment-service-bot/README.md

 Click here: [Download](https://github.com/HerrEurobeat/steam-comment-service-bot/archive/master.zip)
 Extract the zip and open the `steam-comment-service-bot` folder.

-Have at least node.js version 12 installed: [Download](https://nodejs.org)
+You need to have at least node.js version 14.15.0 installed: [Download](https://nodejs.org)
 To get your version number type `node --version` in your console or terminal.
 If you need a tutorial for this specific node part, [click here.](https://youtu.be/gmA-ccD05g4?t=35)